Managing legionella in hot and cold water systems

 A competent person should routinely check, inspect and clean the system, in accordance with the risk assessment.

-• preventing contamination, eg by fitting tanks with lids and insect screens.
+• preventing contamination, for example by fitting tanks with lids and insect screens

 Additional controls

-Other methods to control Legionella include copper and silver ionisation and biocide treatments (eg chlorine dioxide).
-To ensure that they remain effective their application will need suitable assessment as part of the overall water treatment programme including proper installation, maintenance and monitoring.
+Other methods to control legionella include copper and silver ionisation and biocide treatments (such as chlorine dioxide).
+To ensure they remain effective, their application will need suitable assessment as part of the overall water treatment programme including proper installation, maintenance and monitoring.

 Is this page useful?